turbo159/pihole/README.md

 sudo ./pihole-start.sh
 ```

-* May need to delete old container.
+The ~/apps/pihole/pi-hole-start.sh, will remove the old container and start a new instance.
+No need to remove the old.